 Here’s how to start using personalization:

-ESPs like Campaign Monitor are making it simpler than ever to personalize with easy-to-use, yet powerful tools that allow you to send hyper-targeted campaigns and deliver relevant content to the right person at the right time.
+ESPs like Campaign Monitor are making it simpler than ever to personalize with powerful, easy-to-use tools that allow you to send hyper-targeted campaigns and deliver timely, relevant content to the right people.

 For example, a clothing retailer might send personalized emails based on gender.
 They might send men’s styles to men, and women’s styles to women.
 In order to accomplish this, they should ask for the information when someone signs up.